What are the risk factors for eye cancer?

 Eye melanomas can run in some families who do not have these conditions, but this is very rare.

-Although too much exposure to sunlight (or sunlamps) has been proposed as a possible risk factor for melanoma of the eye, it has never been proven.
+Sun exposure: Too much exposure to sunlight (or sunlamps) has been proposed as a possible risk factor for melanoma of the eye, but this has not been proven.

 The only known risk factor for primary lymphoma of the eye is having a weakened immune system.
-Examples include patients with the acquired immunodeficiency syndrome (AIDS) as well as people who take anti-rejection drugs after organ or tissue transplants.
+Examples include people with the acquired immunodeficiency syndrome (AIDS) and people who take anti-rejection drugs after organ or tissue transplants.